 LED Terms You Need to Know

 LED lighting used to be considered for commercial use primarily.
-But, as the technology has advanced, it has quickly become more popular in residential homes as well.
-As LEDs continue to gain share of the lighting marketplace over incandescent and fluorescent options, it’s important to know what LED terms mean so you can understand the advantages and select the best LED options for your home.
+But, as technology has advanced, it has quickly become more popular in residential homes as well.
+As LEDs continue to gain share of the lighting marketplace over incandescent and fluorescent options, it’s important to know what LED terms mean so you can understand the advantages and select the best-LED options for your home.

 Let’s Start with the Basics

 LED, which stands for “Light Emitting Diode,” is a two-lead semi-conductor light source that, through certain engineering, releases energy in the form of photons.
 What you need to know is that LEDs use less energy, last much longer, and don’t give off as much heat compared to their incandescent and fluorescent counterparts.